 Andrew Canis is a leading expert in high-level synthesis for FPGAs, the task of compiling software into digital hardware.
 During his Ph.D. at the University of Toronto, he helped lead the effort to build LegUp, an open-source academic high-level synthesis tool that has become the de facto standard for state-of-the-art HLS research.
 He has co-authored over 10 peer-reviewed research papers focusing on high-level synthesis for FPGAs.
 After completing his Ph.D. in 2015, he has been CEO and co-founder at LegUp Computing with the aim to commercialize LegUp and make FPGAs easier to program.
 He has previously worked on circuit EDA research at Altera, Sun Microsystems Labs, and Oracle Labs.

 Jongsok (James) Choi is an expert in high-level synthesis and hardware/software co-design.
-He has been working with FPGAs over the last 9 years, where he has co-authored 15 top-tier conference/journal publications and a book chapter in the area of high-level synthesis, automatic System-on-Chip (SoC) design, and automatic synthesis of multi-threaded software to parallel hardware.
+He has been working with FPGAs since 2008, where he has co-authored 15 top-tier conference/journal publications and a book chapter in the area of high-level synthesis, automatic System-on-Chip (SoC) design, and automatic synthesis of multi-threaded software to parallel hardware.
 He received his Ph.D degree in Computer Engineering in 2016 and his M.A.Sc. degree in 2012, both from the University of Toronto.
 Jongsok has previously worked at Intel, Qualcomm, Marvell Semiconductor, STMicroelectronics, and Blackberry.

 Ruo Long (Lanny) Lian received the M.A.Sc degree in computer engineering in 2016 from the University of Toronto, where his research centered on streaming circuit synthesis and FPGA-based acceleration of neural network computation.
 Ruolong has interned at Altera, implementing high-speed ethernet transceiver IPs, and also at Google, working on large-scale data processing solutions.
 He received the Bell Graduate Scholarship during his M.A.Sc study.